 Neurosis is one of a group of mental health disorders characterized by periods of high stress in everyday situations.
 People with neurotic tendencies may develop related mental health disorders like anxiety, depression, and obsessive-compulsive disorder.
 If you’re suffering from symptoms of neurosis (or another mental disorder), get help from a licensed therapist.

 Is high neuroticism good?

-For short periods of time while in competition or during other short periods of high stress, high levels of neuroticism can be good.
+For short periods of time, high levels of neuroticism can be good.
 However, if neurosis is still high after the competition has ended or the situation has calmed down -- this can be a sign of a deeper mental health issue.

 How do you manage neuroticism?